ryanrenno/ryanrenno.github.io/_posts/2025-05-11-weird-stuff-hand-raise.md

 ### My Takeaway

 This made me rethink worship.
-I cheer like crazy when my nephew scores a soccer goal (he’s got a silly sense of humor like me, by the way), but I hold back in church.
+I cheer like crazy when my boys make amazing plays on the baseball diamond but I don't behave this way in church.
 Why?
 Maybe I’m scared of looking “weird.”
 But if David can dance before God, I can lift a hand or two.
 It’s not about the motion—it’s about my heart saying yes to Jesus.

 What about you?
 Do you go all-in during worship, or does it feel awkward?
 Let’s talk about it on [X @ryanrenno](https://x.com/ryanrenno).
 This series is challenging me to rethink what it means to follow Jesus—stay tuned for more.